The PAIXUE Team

 Dr Foteini Spingou

-I am a cultural and intellectual historian of the eastern Mediterannean of the 9th to 14th c.
-Bridging the fields of history, philology and art history, I seek to understand past behaviours and aesthetics codes in the medieval East Mediterranean region.
-My PAIXUE project focuses on the political and social implications of beauty in Byzantium.
-The quest for beauty – either this is human, or of the landscape, or artistic – defined the individual and the group.
-Treating each medieval text as a well-posed selfie, I explore why Byzantine authors made 'beautiful texts' to present their 'beautiful selves' to their group of peers using Classics.
-I currently collaborate with Curie Viràg (PAIXUE) on a comparative study of Pleasure in the Byzantine and Chinese Garden and discuss fervently with Ari Levine (Univ of Georgia) Emic/Etic Approaches to Imperial Ceremonies under the Song and the Komnenoi.
+Foteini Spingou is a Research Fellow in Byzantine Intellectual and Cultural History.
+She specialises in the history of the eastern Mediterranean of the 9th to 14th c.
+Bridging the fields of history, philology and art history, her work seeks to understand past behaviours and aesthetics codes in the medieval East Mediterranean region.
+Foteini's PAIXUE project focuses on the political and social implications of beauty in Byzantium.
+The quest for beauty – either this is human, or natural, or artistic – defined the individual and the group.
+Treating each medieval text as a well-posed selfie, she explores why and how Byzantine authors made 'beautiful texts' to present their 'beautiful selves' to their group of peers using Classics.
+She currently collaborates with Curie Virág (PAIXUE) on a comparative study of Pleasure in the Byzantine and Chinese Garden and discusses fervently with Ari Levine (Univ of Georgia) Emic/Etic Approaches to Imperial Ceremonies under the Song and the Komnenoi.